timskillman/pico-arcade/README.md

 Much of the heartache in configuring a project is also removed by using an Arduino style configuration file that enables/disables certain features and configurations.

+It enables the use of low-cost components that are typically available from Pimoroni, eBay, Alibaba and the likes.

+# Coming Soon!

+I have also developed a compact, 'connector free' means of prototyping super-slim devices that are easy to wire together and solder.
+**Watch this space!**